Cpetak/urchin_adaptation/Step4.md

 k=1, binary ->  no significant qval

-k=2, binary -> no significant qval
+k=2, binary -> no significant qval MAKES SENSE THAT CONTINOUS IS BETTER!

 k=2, continous -> 7 under 0.05, 29 under 0.1, for pval 7681 under 0.01, 1242 under 0.001